postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 > Each team member must have at least one team role assigned to them.

 Teams can have two support accounts at no extra cost.
-Support accounts are defined as members with only Admin or Billing roles.
+Support accounts are members with only Admin or Billing roles.
 Members with a Super Admin or Developer role will consume a paid slot on your team.

 For full details about the Postman team roles that you can assign as a Team Admin, see [Team roles](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
 Some roles are only available for teams with [Postman Professional or Enterprise](https://www.postman.com/pricing) plans.